davidkorea/linux/resume.md

+1. Helped business partners with establising enterprise electronic document architecture on premise and Azure with HA and SLB cluster, including on-demand cloud printing, image log collecting and paperless fax.

 2. Provided customizing solutions of document workflow for premium clients, including reporting templates webpage development, account usage data analysis and visulization.

+3. Contributed as a key role in the research of deep natrual language processing algorithm and implemented by tensorflow in a customer Question-answering system project.